P0300

 P0300 Check Engine Code

-P0300 means the engine computer detected misfires across more than one cylinder — or could not isolate the misfire to a single cylinder.
-Misfire is unburned fuel in the cylinder: you may feel a shake, lose power, or see poor fuel economy.
-At altitude and under load on Colorado grades, weak ignition or lean fuel trim shows up fast.
-A flashing check engine light with P0300 is urgent — unburned fuel can overheat the catalytic converter.
+Your engine is missing fire in more than one cylinder — or the computer cannot pin the miss to a single hole.
+That is what P0300 means: random or multiple cylinder misfire.
+Fuel is not burning cleanly in the combustion chamber, so you may feel a shake, lose power, or watch MPG drop.
+On Colorado hills and at altitude, weak spark or a lean air/fuel mix shows up fast under load.
+A flashing check engine light with P0300 is urgent — unburned fuel can overheat the catalytic converter before you know which plug or coil is at fault.

 Symptoms

-- Rough idle, stumble on acceleration, or vibration at stoplights
+- Rough idle, stumble when you accelerate, or vibration at stoplights

 - Loss of power climbing hills or merging onto I-25

-- Fuel smell from the exhaust or poor MPG over the last few tanks
+- Fuel smell from the exhaust or worse MPG over the last few tanks

 Can I keep driving with a P0300 code?

-A steady light with mild roughness — drive gently to a shop soon; avoid hard acceleration and extended highway load until scanned.
+Steady light with mild roughness — drive gently to a shop soon.
+Avoid hard acceleration and long climbs until it is scanned.

-A flashing check engine light means active misfire under load — reduce throttle, avoid towing, and get diagnosed immediately to protect the catalytic converter.
+A flashing check engine light means the engine is misfiring while you drive.
+Drive gently, don’t tow, and get it checked right away to protect the catalytic converter.

-Severe shaking, stalling in traffic, or strong fuel smell — stop driving and call the shop.
+Severe shaking, stalling in traffic, or a strong fuel smell — stop driving and call us.

 Common causes

-- Vacuum leak or lean fuel trim stressing ignition under load
+- Vacuum leak or lean fuel trim stressing ignition when the engine is under load

-- Low fuel pressure, restricted injector, or contaminated fuel
+- Low fuel pressure, a restricted injector, or bad fuel

-- Compression loss — valve seal, burnt valve, or head gasket (after ignition ruled out)
+- Compression loss — valve seal, burnt valve, or head gasket (after ignition is ruled out)

-- Incorrect spark plug gap or wrong plug type after DIY service
+- Wrong spark plug gap or wrong plug type after DIY service

-- Engine mount vibration at idle only — no misfire counts on scan data
+- Engine mount vibration at idle only — no misfire counts in the data

-- Transmission flare — tied to shifts, not steady misfire at constant RPM
+- Transmission flare tied to shifts, not a steady miss at constant RPM

 - Catalytic converter damage from repeated misfire events